GilesStrong/mode_diffprog_22_challenge/README.md

 - Your task is to take 3D predictions for the radiation-length of cosmic muons in voxelised volumes, and convert them to a 3D map of the locations of stone walls buried underground: a voxelwise classification of the voxel material, 0 = soil, 1 = wall.
 - ~100,000 labelled examples are provided, and submissions must be made on ~30,000 unlabelled samples
 - Submissions must be uploaded [here](https://cernbox.cern.ch/index.php/s/ylsOYg9q7hcRk4l) before 23:59:59 CEST on 2022/09/04
-    - **N.B.** we will be releasing the labelled test set after the workshop; currently only workshop registrants will have their test-set submissions scored.
-A password has been sent, please contact us if you did not receive it
     - Submissions must be in HDF5 format in a file name following the pattern `YOUR_NAME_IDXX.h5`
     - `IDXX` is an optional ID number created by you to allow for multiple submissions
     - At the end of the competition, final scores will be evaluated using each participants' predictions with the highest ID number